skywarth/annals-of-disco/career/job-application/job-posting-platforms/platforms.md

 startup.jobs (lotsa jobs, primarily startups)

-wellfound.com (visa sponsorship indicators available)
+wellfound.com (visa sponsorship indicators available, also filter for it is present)

 larajobs.com (specializes in job post about Laravel)